PowerShell/Community-Blog/Posts/2021/10/crescendo-output-handler.md

   To get to the space data items, I split the string at the open parenthesis `(` and trim off the closing parenthesis.
 The first part becomes the size value and the second part becomes the percentage.
-Similar to the volume data, these values are assigned to properties of the `$space` object, which is the value of the key/value pair.
+Similar to the volume data, these values are assigned to properties of the `$space` object, which becomes the value of the key/value pair.

 ### Returning the object